elliotBraem/all-eyes/README.md

 ### Prerequisites

-What things you need to install the software and how to install them

 All-eyes is created with Python and [OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_table_of_contents_setup/py_table_of_contents_setup.html#py-table-of-content-setup).
 If you do not have Python installed on your machine, please see [Python's Installation Guides](https://docs.python-guide.org/starting/installation/).

 ## Installing